a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 		1. `.com` top-level domain nameserver will contain information on domains using `.com`
 		2. `.edu` top-level domain nameserver will hold info on domains using `.edu`
 		3. Example:
+			1. `amazon.com` - DNS resolver will route request to `.com` top-level domain name server
+	6. Top-level domain name server returns IP address of `amazon.com` domain name server
+	7. `amazon.com` domain name server is last server in DNS query lookup process
+		1. It is called **Authoritative nameserver**
+		2. This is owned by owner of domain name

 ### DNS Load Balancing ###
 ### Load Balancing Methods ###